 The company organized over 10,000 trials during the beta phase limited to paid WhiteHat Jr students and has onboarded more than 800 trained music teachers to deliver one-to-one sessions, leveraging a custom-built music learning platform.

 “The online music learning is currently available for students from grade 1 to grade 12 in India and the US, with more countries to follow soon.
-We have hired a great pool of teachers and each of them went through 500 hours of training via our in-depth program,” Karan Bajaj, CEO, and Founder, WhiteHat Jr, told IANS.
+We have hired a great pool of teachers and each of them went through 500 hours of training via our in-depth program,” Karan Bajaj, CEO, and Founder of WhiteHat Jr, told IANS.

 “We are close to announcing a contract with a renowned music school that will help students further their interest in the music stream.
 Our next goal is to launch live online learning in animation and filmmaking,” Bajaj informed.